XingxinHE/Hex/pages/Slope Field.md

 # 📝Definition
-- The **slope field** is a diagram that helps us to visualize the information in a first order [[Differential Equation]] .
+- The **slope field** is a diagram that helps us to visualize the information in a first order [[differential equation]] .
 The slope field is obtained as follows.
 At each point $(x,y)$, you draw a short segment whose slope is the *value* of $y'$ at the point $(x,y)$.
 The solution curves must be tangent to the slope field at all points.

 # 📈Diagram
 - The following is the slope field of